jruby/jrubyfx/Notes.md

 # Builder methods
 Many classes have automatic adding of children, like Panels and Timelines.
 To utilize, create the object inside one of the builders (build, with, or the DSL _class_name_).
 See the analog_clock example for details.

+# Automatic adding
+When you create an object inside another dsl-based method, it will automatically add the object as a child of the first.
+Ex:

+	sp = stack_pane do
+		label("hello!")
+	end

+which is the same as:

+	sp = stack_pane()
+	sp.children.add(label("hello!"))

+However, if you DON'T want this behavior, append a ! to the end of the type. ex:

+	border_pane do
+		left label!("Hello Left!")
+		right label!("Hello Right!")
+	end